ignacioch/donation-dem-system/README.md

 5. **Timezones** :

-- Input timestamps may include EST, CET, or GMT timezone information
+- Input timestamps may include ONLY EST, CET, or GMT timezone information
 - All timestamps are converted to UTC for storage and processing
 - Timezone conversion uses fixed offsets (EST: UTC-5, CET: UTC+1, GMT: UTC)
 - No daylight saving time adjustments are made for simplicity